No verdict yet in trial of XXXTentacion's accused killers

-FORT LAUDERDALE, Fla. — Jurors in the trial of three men accused of murdering rising rap star XXXTentacion outside a motorcycle dealership nearly five years ago failed to reach a verdict Thursday, meaning deliberations will enter a third day.
+FORT LAUDERDALE, Fla. — Jurors in the trial of three men accused of murdering rising rap star XXXTentacion outside a motorcycle dealership nearly five years ago failed to reach a verdict Friday, meaning they will resume next week.

-The jury deliberated for about five hours Thursday after deliberating for about an hour late Wednesday.
-The panel of 12 will return to court Friday.
+The jury deliberated for about five hours Friday, bringing the total to about 10 hours since getting the case late Wednesday.
+The panel of 12 will return to court Monday.

-They have asked no questions of Circuit Judge Michael Usan about the case.
+They made their first request of Circuit Judge Michael Usan on Friday, asking to see a transcript of the statement alleged ringleader Dedrick Williams gave detectives after his arrest.
+None was presented at trial, so they were told to rely on their recollection of what detectives testified about it.

-Accused shooter Michael Boatwright, 28, alleged ringleader and getaway driver Dedrick Williams, 26, and accused second gunman Trayvon Newsome, 24, are all charged with first-degree murder and armed robbery.
+Accused shooter Michael Boatwright, 28, Williams, 26, and accused second gunman Trayvon Newsome, 24, are all charged with first-degree murder and armed robbery.
 They all face mandatory life sentences if convicted.
 Prosecutors did not seek the death penalty.

 A fourth man, 26-year-old Robert Allen, pleaded guilty last year to second-degree murder and testified against his former friends.